Hull–White model: Two-factor model

+where $\displaystyle f$ is a deterministic function, typically the identity function (extension of the one-factor version, analytically tractable, and with potentially negative rates), the natural logarithm (extension of the Black–Karasinski model, not analytically tractable, and with positive interest rates), or combinations (proportional to the natural logarithm on small rates and proportional to the identity function on large rates); and $\displaystyle u$ has an initial value of 0 and follows the process:

 Analysis of the one-factor model

 For the rest of this article we assume only $\theta$ has t-dependence.

 Neglecting the stochastic term for a moment, notice that for $\alpha > 0$ the change in r is negative if r is currently "large" (greater than $\theta(t)/\alpha)$ and positive if the current value is small.
 That is, the stochastic process is a mean-reverting Ornstein–Uhlenbeck process.

 θ is calculated from the initial yield curve describing the current term structure of interest rates.
 Typically α is left as a user input (for example it may be estimated from historical data). σ is determined via calibration to a set of caplets and swaptions readily tradeable in the market.